Longview Power Plant

 Longview Power Plant is a coal-fired power plant located near Maidsville, West Virginia.
-The plant's single unit generates 700 megawatt (MW) of electricity from run-of-mine coal and natural gas.
+The plant's single unit generates 700 megawatts (MW) of electricity from run-of-mine coal and natural gas.

 History

 The Longview Power project cost approximately $2.2 billion.
-After the plant began operation in 2011, construction defects and major changes in the power markets led to the company’s Chapter 11 bankruptcy in 2013.
-Longview attributed its need for bankruptcy “in large part because [Longview Power] has been plagued by design, construction, and equipment defects and failures …” In early 2015 the company reached a comprehensive settlement of all construction claims, and two of its major contractors agreed to remediate plant defects at their own expense.
-As a result, Longview Power emerged from bankruptcy in April 2015 with the full remediation of the plant underway and new ownership led by private equity firms including KKR, Centerbridge, Ascribe, and Third Avenue.
+After the plant began operation in 2011, construction defects and major changes in the power markets led to the company's Chapter 11 bankruptcy in 2013.
+Longview attributed its need for bankruptcy "in large part because [Longview Power] has been plagued by design, construction, and equipment defects and failures …" In early 2015 the company reached a comprehensive settlement of all construction claims, and two of its major contractors agreed to remediate plant defects at their own expense.
+As a result, Longview Power emerged from bankruptcy in April 2015 with the full remediation of the plant underway and new ownership led by private equity firms including KKR, Centerbridge, Ascribe and Third Avenue.

 Longview were visited in 2016 by West Virginia Senators Joe Manchin and Shelley Moore Capito.
 Manchin stated the plant was an example of a cleaner future for coal-fired power.
 Ernest Moniz, United States Secretary of Energy, also visited the plant.
 His successor, Rick Perry, toured the plant in 2017.

 The plant previously relied on the Mepco coal mine in nearby Greene County, Pennsylvania, but it was shut down in March 2018 because of declining production and it was not competitive with larger mines in the area that could supply the plant.

 In February 2019, Longview announced plans to add solar and natural gas generation to its state-of-the-art coal fire facilities.
-The combined-cycle natural gas facility would have a capacity of 1,200 MW, complementing the coal plant’s 700 MW.
+The combined-cycle natural gas facility would have a capacity of 1,200 MW, complementing the coal plant's 700 MW.
 It would cost about $900 million to build and would be "a very modern advanced gas plant" next to "the cleanest coal plant in America."
 The 50 MW solar field will cost between $75 million and $80 million.
+In 2020, the company filed for Chapter 11 bankruptcy for the second time in less than a decade, blaming the COVID-19 pandemic.